mapikit/meta-system-docs/docs/api-docs/functions/schema-functions/queries.md

 ---

 # Queries
-When working with some schema functions, namely `get`, `update` and `delete`, you have come across a properrty `query` which receives a query type.
+When working with some schema functions, namely `get`, `update` and `delete`, you have come across a property `query` which receives a query type.
 But what are queries exactly?

 ## What are Queries
 Queries are a way to look for values stored in you database that match some epecific criterias.
 For instance, lets say you are storing all of your users data in a database.
 You can use a query to find all the users whose age is higher than 18.
 Or maybe you want to find all the users who have an email registered.
 Possibly you want both: the users that are over 18 and have registered an email. **Queries are a simple way to filter the entities stored in you database**